spikeysnack/AllTheStrings/README.md

 ### Hello and welcome.

-__AllTheStrings__ is a C++ strings utlity library that makes programming with strings and string manipulation easy.
+__AllTheStrings__ is a C++ strings utility library designed to make programming with strings and string manipulation easy.

 One feature of AllTheStrings is that it makes every effort to be *non-destructive* of the original string.